Sections Of This Article:

 Whether an element of a watch is decorative depends on if it’s fundamental to what the watch is, or if it is an additional element, with there being degrees of how decorative an element of a watch is.
 Of course, a judgment on what a watch really “is”, is, to some extent at least, a matter of personal opinion.

 Early clocks, right from their beginning in the 12th Century, had significant amounts of decoration.
-Watches being decorated continued until the industrial revolution, when purely functional pocket watches could, for the first time, start being made cheaply enough for ordinary people, and became an important part of the operation of things like railroads.
+Many watches were decorated until the industrial revolution, when purely functional pocket watches could, for the first time, start being made cheaply enough for ordinary people to own, and became an important part of the operation of things like railroads.

-Wristwatches were originally highly decorated (and highly inaccurate) items for women, and only became significant items in terms of functionality during the first world war, for officers to precisely time military maneuvers without needing to reach into their pockets each time.
+Wristwatches were originally highly decorated (and highly inaccurate) items for women, and only became significant items in terms of functionality during the first world war, for officers to precisely time military manoeuvres without needing to reach into their pockets.
 They became popular in general society after the war ended (although pocket watches continued to be used on the railroads).

-The quartz crisis further changed watches from being relatively expensive and beautifully decorated pieces, to being cheap functional objects with no interest in beauty, yet also had polarizing results, leading the Swiss watchmaking industry to become even more focused on higher priced, beautiful timepieces to distinguish themselves from the field of mass-production.
+The quartz crisis further polarized watches into either expensive and beautifully decorated pieces, or relatively cheap functional objects with no interest in beauty, leading the Swiss watchmaking industry to become even more focused on higher priced, beautiful timepieces to distinguish themselves from the field of mass-production.

 Art Has Special Focus